thoth-ky/devops-test-21/README.md

-# DevOps Engineer - technical interview
+# DevOps Engineer - Technical Challenge

 ## Testing goals
   * With this test, we want to see your ability to create an entire infrastructure from scratch as well as your skills as a system administrator.